GnosticHaze/Make-an-Entire-String-Upper-Case/README.md

 # Make-an-Entire-String-Upper-Case

-This program will accept a string as argument and return it entirely uppercased.
+This program will accept a string as argument and return every character in a string uppercased